 Malnutrition and the increasing problems associated with obesity indicate a growing clinical need for relevantly educated professionals.
 Completing the master's degree will provide the necessary knowledge and skills to develop clinical nutrition in hospitals, family practices, nursing homes, sports medicine, public health, and the food industry.
 There is currently a great need for academically certified specialists in much of Europe.
 Fulfilling the Clinical Nutrition master's programme should be career-enhancing.

-bachelor’s degree or equivalent qualification (must be obtained by the end of July) in the field of health sciences – please see country-specific document requirements here.
+bachelor’s degree or equivalent qualification (must be obtained by the end of July) either

 the score of the motivation letter (yields 50% of the final score)